How to find photos of your ancestors

 Have you ever wondered where your relatives got their upturned noses, turned-out ears or mousy hair that never quite sits flat?
 Finding and examining old family photos can reveal the secrets.

-Hospital and Prison Records
+Hospital and prison records

 Even if you don't find a photo of your ancestor in these records, you'll often find rich physical and mental descriptions to help paint a picture of what they were like as a person.

-Remember, your relative doesn't actually have to have travelled to have applied for a passport, so it pays to check, even if your family settled in the States and never came home.
+Remember, your relative doesn't have to have travelled to have applied for a passport, so it pays to check, even if your family settled in the States and never came home.

 If your ancestors ran a family business, check out our business and social history directories.
 These records sometimes include photos of the owners outside the premises, or, in some extraordinary cases, painted portraits to showcase an advertising artist's work.

 After looking for the family business in the records, take a look for business advertisements in the local newspapers.

-Military personnel aren't the only ones who could end up featured in all their glory in the pages of historic newspapers.
+Military personnel aren't the only ones who could end up featured in all their glory in the pages of newspapers.
 Wedding photos often appeared in smaller publications, or even nationals if the match was newsworthy enough.

 Much like today, someone receiving an award, running a local business or taking part in community service has a good chance of being recognised in the press.
-Photos of schools on excursions or charity fundraisers were often popular, so try keeping your search as broad as possible, making sure to take a look for any clubs or societies local to your ancestors, to which they may have belonged.
+Photos of school excursions or charity fundraisers were popular, so try keeping your search as broad as possible, making sure to take a look for any clubs or societies local to your ancestors, to which they may have belonged.